cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Mixed-mode signal chains are everywhere.
 Simply put, any system that transforms a real-world signal to an electrical equivalent, which is then digitized can be classified as a mixed-mode signal chain.
 At every point along the chain the signal is degraded in various ways that can usually be characterized either as some form of distortion or additive noise.
 Once in the digital domain, the processing of the digitized data is not perfect either, but at least it is, for all practical purposes, immune to many of the offenders that affect analog signals - component tolerances, temperature drift, interference from adjacent signals or supply voltage variations.

 As the industry continues to push the physical limits, one thing that can be stated with certainty is this: there is always room for improvement in analog and mixed signal components for instrumentation.
-If an ADC or a Digital to Analog Converter (DAC) appears on the market that advances the state of the art in speed, noise, power, accuracy, or price, industry will happily apply it to existing problems, then ask for more improvement.
+If an Analog to Digital Converter (ADC) or a Digital to Analog Converter (DAC) appears on the market that advances the state of the art in speed, noise, power, accuracy, or price, industry will happily apply it to existing problems, then ask for more improvement.
 However, in order to achieve the best acquisition system for your application, it is fundamental to be aware of the components' limitations and choose these accordingly.

 This paper details the analysis and verification of such a signal acquisition system, focusing on noise.
-Individual signal chain elements will first be modelled in LTspice and Python / SciPy, then verified using Python to drive low-cost instrumentation and evaluation boards via the Linux IIO framework.
+Individual signal chain elements will first be modelled with the help of Python / SciPy [1]_  and LTspice [2]_ , then verified using Python to drive low-cost instrumentation and evaluation boards via the Linux Industrial Input Output (IIO) framework.
 While primarily for the education space, these instruments have adequate performance for many industrial applications.
 Furthermore, these techniques can easily be adapted to other bench-top instruments.

 A Generic Mixed Signal Chain
 ----------------------------